wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

     ```sh
     wolfproviderenv
     ```

     This sets up the environment and verifies wolfProvider is correctly installed and loaded.
-It automatically detects the mode you are in and does the neccesary things to prepare the env for testing.
+It automatically detects the mode you are in and does the necessary things to prepare the env for testing.

 2. **Unit Tests**:

     ```sh
     wolfprovidertest
     ```

     Runs the comprehensive wolfProvider unit test suite from the upstream wolfProvider repository.
 Tests cover all cryptographic operations.

 3. **Command-Line Tests**: